kyzn/kyzn.org/blogs/2017-08-07-how-to-setup-headless-raspberry-pi.md

 I have a network protected with a WPA2 password.
 You might need to do some extra research if you want to connect to, say, an enterprise WiFi.

-There's a file in non-boot partition of card: `/etc/wpa_supplicant/wpa_supplicant.conf`.
-This is the file where we need to place our WiFi password.
-You can append something that looks like following to the file:
+Just like the file created for enabling ssh, we will create another one for WiFi in the very same "boot" partition, this time with the name `wpa_supplicant.conf`.
+This file will contain our password.
+Here's how it should look like:

+    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     network={
      ssid="my_network"
      psk="my_password"
     }

 Make sure NOT to remove quotes.
-There's a problem with this approach, your password is visible to anyone who has access to the file.
+There's one problem with this approach: your password is visible to anyone who has access to the file.
 It's a better idea to not have it this way.
 If you are using Ubuntu/Debian, run the following command:

     wpa_passphrase "my_network" "my_password"

-This will output a similar text:
+This will output a text like below:

     network={
      ssid="my_network"